 Up the road, his sister Paula Morales, 67, sits in a plastic chair – one of two pieces of furniture in her living room – under the blue plastic tarp that has replaced her roof.
 A small painting of a clown, one of the few things she salvaged after the storm, hangs on the wall.

 At night, Morales (pictured above) sits by candlelight or the glare of her battery-operated lamp and listens to the crashing waves.
 Most of her belongings lie in a pile outside what’s left of her cinder block house.

 “I can’t think about the holidays right now,” she says, eating white rice and red beans from a small plate.
 “I have too many worries.”

 A marathon season of revelry

-For many Puerto Ricans, Thanksgiving is usually the start of a marathon season of revelry that ends around January 6 with Three Kings' Day, when families hold festive gatherings and children leave shoe boxes full of grass -- the equivalent of cookies for Santa -- for the wise men's camels.
+For many Puerto Ricans, a marathon season of revelry started with Thanksgiving and ends around January 6 with Three Kings’ Day, when families hold festive gatherings and children leave shoe boxes full of grass – the equivalent of cookies for Santa – for the wise men’s camels.

 Hurricane Maria’s assault on the island has changed all that.

 Head of Puerto Rico’s electric power authority resigns